HwangLabNeuroCogDynamics/FPN-Hubs-Integrated-Uncertainty/README.md

  |      |     | pipeline.sh
  |      |     | plotting_notebook.ipynb

 To re-generate results from scratch, you will need to download BIDS-formatted subject data to the BIDS folder and behavioral data files (.csv format) to the CSVs folder.
-All other folders will be filled in as scripts are run
+All other folders will be filled in as scripts are run.

 The pipeline.sh script indicates which scripts to run and in what order to run them.
 This script is set up to submit jobs to a HCP (at uiowa we use the argon hcp).
-Jobs are set up to run in parallel--each subject is run separately
+Jobs are set up to run in parallel--each subject is run separately.
+At the time these scripts were created/run, the OS for the HCP was CentOS and the job scheduling system was Sun Grid Engine (SGE).